The English curriculum comprises the inter-related areas of:

 Children take home a reading book at a level in which they are able to decode most words.
-Children are encouraged to bring their home reading book to school each day and school staff will hear individual children read at least once a week.
 Along with this, pupils take home a reading record.
 In this, parents can then pass on information about their child’s reading to the class teacher.

 Regular assessment is carried out by teachers and this is used to help inform planning and identify gaps in learning.
-As well as monitoring children’s progress across sequences of lessons, teachers use termly phonics assessments and test papers to ascertain children’s attainment and progress in Reading.
+As well as monitoring children’s progress across sequences of lessons, teachers use half-termly phonics assessments and reading test papers in Key Stage 1 and 2 to ascertain children’s attainment and progress in reading.
 Teachers also carry out SATs tests at the end of Key Stage One and Two and the EYFS Profile at the end of Reception.
 The Phonics Screening Test is used to assess children’s ability to decode words and this takes place at the end of Year One.

 Websites to support reading: